seeess1/seeess1.github.io/data-and-tennis.md

 I'm a lifelong tennis player and have stayed active in the game as a player, community organizer at the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), and through a side business with my friend called [Bageled NYC](https://bageled.nyc/).
 And in the Spring of 2022 I started working in tennis full-time as a Data Engineer at [Universal Tennis](https://www.universaltennis.com/).

 At Universal Tennis, I keep our existing data pipelines running, build new pipelines for new products, and find ways to get involved any way I can in other aspects of the business.
-And here's a little bit about some of my personal projects with tennis and data:
+But here's a little bit about some of my personal projects with tennis and data:
 <br>
 <br>
 ## Bageled NYC

 I'm working with a creative partner on a project called [Bageled NYC](https://www.bageled.nyc/), where we print and sell bagel-inspired grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
 I've worked on everything from production sourcing to social media outreach.
-One of my main projects was to create our website, which has steadily evolved and now includes [a fun leaderboard](https://bageled.nyc/bagel-race) showing which pro tennis players have the most bagels on tour:
+But one of my main projects was to create our website, which has steadily evolved and now includes [a fun leaderboard](https://bageled.nyc/bagel-race) showing which pro tennis players have the most bagels on tour:
 <br>
 <br>
 <a href="https://datastudio.google.com/reporting/02761227-2cfd-48d6-91e4-5b261788ef62">